Hibagon

 Mt.
 Tsurugi, the second highest peak on the island of Shikoku, is steeped in mystery.
 According to one local legend, the mountain is actually a giant man-made pyramid, and another legend says that a hoard of King Solomon's secret treasure lies buried within.
 A giant snake believed to be guarding that treasure has been sighted on many occasions.

-Giant snake of Mt.
-Tsurugi -- In May 1973, a group of 4 forestry workers reportedly encountered a 10 meter (33 ft) long snake as big around as a telephone pole.
+In May 1973, a group of 4 forestry workers reportedly encountered a 10 meter (33 ft) long snake as big around as a telephone pole.
 The creature was described as having shiny black scales, and it reportedly made a loud chirping sound.
 In the months that followed, local officials organized a large-scale hunt for the snake, enlisting the help of hundreds of volunteers.
 While the creature was not apprehended, the searchers did find what appeared to be giant snake tracks that measured 40 centimeters (16 in) wide and passed alongside fallen trees.

 A local history museum has in its collection a large jawbone measuring 34 centimeters (13 in) across, which many believe belongs to the giant snake.
 Others speculate it belongs to a shark.